List of 29 Characters in Chaucer’s Canterbury Tales

 The Haberdasher, Dyer, Carpenter, Weaver, and Carpet-maker (Guildsmen)

-Chaucer include little detail about these five characters, all having different professions at different levels.
+Chaucer do not include much detail about these five characters, all having different professions at different levels.
 They have their own community, travel together and help one another in need.
 They are well dressed with silver ornaments that show their self-importance..

 The Cook